The compromised bus lane that will beat a multi billion dollar highway

 If we're serious about solving traffic, this ain't the way to do it.

 Rail travel has this old-timey feeling in many parts of New Zealand.
-Our iconic towns like Shannon and Ohakune owe their existence
+Our iconic towns like Shannon and Ohakune owe their

 Nick James, reporting for RNZ: The $1.4 billion national ticketing solution (NTS) has been delayed by a year with a review